h595855/Oblig1_Quiz/README.md

  Useing Android Room DAO to create a easy to manage database for the application.
  The database will store new pictures and the user score.

+ Tests:
+Test 1 passed.
+Test 2 Semi function.
+Can't access pop up window.
+Test 3 failed.
+Made a fake repo to test it.
+Could not get it to work.

  The code should be submitted as a link to a Git repository, and the instructions also mention to use Git properly, document the code, and make sure navigating back from an activity works correctly.